[output_post_excerpt]

 I’m forgetting a lot of things lately.
 Such as Hell being inhabited by more than just fallen angels.

-There are sickening noises coming from the shadows.
+ENOCH: There are sickening noises coming from the shadows.
 They can barely be called voices, because they sound more like grinding metal.
 The closest approximation would be the sound of an army of trains screeching to a halt.
 Whatever it is, they are laughing!
-Maybe if I ignore them they’ll go away – nope.
+Maybe if I’m really quiet they’ll go away – nope.
 There’s one right here.
 The creature starts circling me, its triangular head ever facing towards me.
 But it has no eyes.
 It’s listening, scanning, its head splitting into a wide toothy grin.
 It’s no bigger than a dog.
 I can handle a dog.
 Ah.
 Wonderful, there are three of you.
+Hah.
+Good boys.
+Good girls.
 Can I call you hell hounds?
 I don’t want to assume- OW!

-I think I lost them.
+ENOCH: I think I lost them.
 Interesting.
 If this layout corresponds to heaven, my office would be down that next hallway to the right.
-I can hide there.
-Unless it’s occupied of course.
+I can hide there, for a while, until I think of something.
+Unless it’s occupied.

 Huh, smells nice in here.